 In the first case, the Asylum Service aims to examine asylum applications from countries included in the ‘safe countries’ list soon after they have been submitted.
 However, due to the backlog this is not always possible.

-In cases of asylum seekers from countries that are going through a political or humanitarian crisis, the examination of their asylum applications are usually put on hold initially until the authorities decide the policy that will be followed in these cases.
-Examples of this occurred in the past with Iraqi asylum seekers and with Syrian asylum seekers.
-In both instances the examination of the asylum applications were on hold for approximately two years, but once examination resumed, priority was given to these cases.
+In cases of asylum seekers from countries that are going through a political or humanitarian crisis, the examinations of their asylum applications are usually put on hold until the authorities decide of a policy that will be followed.
+Examples of this occurred in the past with Iraqi and Syrian asylum seekers.
+In both instances, the examination of the asylum applications was on hold for approximately two years, but once examinations resumed, priority was given to these cases.

-Subsidiary protection is granted as a matter of policy to Syrian applicants; in 2017 17 persons received refugee status whereas 967 received subsidiary protection; in 2018, 45 persons received refugee status and 937 subsidiary protection and in 2019, 38 persons received refugee status and 1,074 subsidiary protection.
-Since 2015, Palestinians from Syria receive refugee status, however statistically they are registered as Syrian nationals which indicates that among the persons receiving refugee status and registered as Syrians are actually Palestinians from Syria.
+Subsidiary protection is granted as a matter of policy to applicants from Syria; in 2019, 38 persons received refugee status and 1,074 subsidiary protection; in 2020, 21 persons received refugee status and 1,396 subsidiary protection and in 2021, 24 persons received refugee status and 1,913 subsidiary protection.
+Since 2015, Palestinians from Syria receive refugee status, however statistically they are registered as Syrian nationals, which indicates that among the persons receiving refugee status and registered as Syrians are actually Palestinians from Syria.